-Once you have modified the demo project and thought about these questions, you can go onto the next section.
+Once you have thought about these questions, you can go onto the next section.
 You don't need to have answers to all the questions yet-the next section will be helpful for figuring them out.
 If you have any questions about the lab, feel free to ask the course staff before you write your report.

-22. Continue on to the next section: programming puzzles!
+23. Continue on to the next section: programming puzzles!